v-susbo/azure-stack-docs/azure-stack/aks-hci/overview.md

 ## How does Kubernetes work on Azure Stack HCI?

-Azure Kubernetes Service works a little differently when run on Azure Stack HCI or Windows Server than when using it in the Azure cloud:
+Azure Kubernetes Service works a little differently when run on Azure Stack HCI or Windows Server 2019 Datacenter than when using it in the Azure cloud:

 - The Kubernetes service in Azure is a hosted service where much of the Kubernetes management infrastructure (control plane) is managed for you.
 Both the control plane and your containerized applications run in Azure virtual machines.
 - With Azure Kubernetes Service on Azure Stack HCI, you set up the service directly on your Azure Stack HCI cluster, putting you in control of the control plane, so to speak.
 The control plane, your containerized applications, and Azure Kubernetes Service itself all run in virtual machines hosted by your hyperconverged cluster.